 The New York Yankees are once again four wins away from the World Series.
 This Yankees ALCS betting preview endeavors to show New York sports betting participants how they can cash in on Brian Cashman’s crew.

 If the team composed by the Yankees’ general manager reaches the World Series for the 41st time in franchise history, it could pay off very well for bettors in the Empire State.
-That requires striking now, however.
+That requires striking now, however, to get the best NY Yankees odds.

 Yankees ALCS betting preview: background